Walid998/Attendance_Tracker/README.md

 ```
 http://localhost:8000/Admin/
 ```
-and login with this superuser account
+and login with superuser account
 </li>
 <li> try to add new user then choose a group of: